Converting 32-bit plug-ins (Mac)

 - Operating System: OSX

-We recommend installing native 64-bit versions of the plug-ins where available.
-For any older, legacy plug-ins which are only available in 32-bit mode, it's possible to use third-party tools such as jBridge to bridge them for use in the 64-bit version of Live.
+If you run Live in 64-bit, 32-bit plug-ins will not show up in Live's browser - and vice versa.
+In general, we recommend to run Live in 64-bit and to install native 64-bit versions of the plug-ins where available.
+For any older, legacy plug-ins which are only available in 32-bit mode, it's possible to use third-party tools such as jBridge (VST only) and 32 Lives (AU and VST) to bridge them for use in the 64-bit version of Live.

 Performing plug-in bridging